LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

 (7+1)*(1+1) characters, plus one for the '|':  1 + (7+1)*(1+1).
 Thinking ahead, we will leave that expression unsimplified.

-We have done most of the work for the rows of the body of the table i the simpler version.
+We have done most of the work for the rows of the body of the table in the simpler version.
 We just have a bit of printing for the initial row label before the column loop.
 The row label is r.
 The whole code is in example ``mod7_table.cs`` and below: